ZoeyLLL/ZoeyLLL/README.md

                3. In mandarin, my name means ✨rythm of the sea 🌊，pronouncing as hǎi yùn

-               4. I love getting to know new people
+               4. I love getting to know new people - especially if you know something I don't
 <!--
 **ZoeyLLL/ZoeyLLL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->